twice02/Java-Programmering-24/exercises/solutions/Code/Indexing/Indexing - Solution.md

     number = numbers[i];
 }
 ```
-Since we have examined the error message, we have figured out that the issue seems to be with the loop.
-After all, that is where we are trying to access the array index which throws us an error.
-If we comment out the line of code which assign the value `numbers[i]` to `number` and add a print statement, the output is:
+Since we have examined the error message, we have figured out that the issue seems to be within the loop.
+After all, that is where we are trying to access the array index, which throws us an error.
+If we comment out the line of code that assigns the value `numbers[i]` to `number` and instead add a print statement, the output shows us that the loop runs 6 times.
+Remember that the length of `numbers` is 5, so the loop will go from 0-5, while our array only has elements at indices 0-4.

+Output from printing the value of i:
 ```
 0
 1